ryanstout/live_die_repeat/README.md

 # Live Die Repeat

-A simple process manager that allows you to restart long-running commands using SIGUSR1 signals.
+A simple command that runs another command and restarts it when it gets a SIGUSR1.
+Good for automatically restarting servers without hot reloading when you deploy.

 ## Description